andyli/blog/content/posts/2009/2009-05-20_vector-sound-wave-morphing.md

 point and the last point are fixed at zero so that the wave can be looped smoothly to form a sound wave.
 The controls points can be adjusted by dragging or by using keyboard.
-The points are assigned with keys labeled near them, which are number keys (+shift to move points up instead of down).
+The points are assigned with keys labelled near them, which are number keys (+shift to move points up instead of down).
 I recommend using the keyboard as you may adjust multiple points at the same time (which feels like using multitouch surface 8-) ).